 Florida state park campgrounds offer convenient facilities, such as electricity, water, sewage hookups, campfire rings, parking areas, picnic facilities, restrooms, and shower stations.
 At the majority of Florida State Park campgrounds, you can make reservations up to 11 months in advance, either on the Florida State Parks reservations website or by calling the campground directly.

 And one of the best things about camping in Florida is that you can do so practically year-round.
 Thanks to the state’s spectacular weather (an average of 237 sunny days per year), camping is a great way to take advantage of Florida’s warm climate and beautiful landscape.
 While you will want to avoid especially humid or rainy seasons, the Sunshine State’s weather is generally warm enough for you to sleep under the stars during any month of the year.

-The Best State Parks in Florida for Camping
+Our Picks for the Best Florida State Parks for Camping

 Grab your sleeping bags, pack up the RV, and check out our definitive list of the best Florida state parks camping areas.

 Located in the Florida Panhandle, Florida Caverns State Park offers 1,500 acres of natural beauty, as well as 38 tent and RV-friendly campsites.
 Most of these sites have electricity, water, sewer hookups, a picnic table, an in-ground grill, and a campfire ring.
 Florida Caverns State Park camping costs $20 per night, and the campground offers restrooms with showers.
 There are even equestrian sites and stables available for visitors who come with their horses.

 Of course, the campground is a perfect lodging option for those planning on taking a cave tour of the Florida caverns.
 Cave tours are provided daily, but there is a limit of 25 visitors per day, so be sure to call and reserve in advance.
 The area also offers biking, horseback riding, boating, and more.